counterfactual/monorepo/packages/specs/source/channel-networks.md

 **Does `expiry` mean the app instance has an expiry time?**

 Yes - this is a limitation of our current design.
 It exists so that the intermediary's capital is not locked up forever.
-The other way to guarantee this, and the general strategy to remove the expiry-time restriction, is to give the intermediaries the ability to make an on-chain transaction to create a new direct channel, allowing them to recover their locked-up capital.
+The other way to guarantee this, and the general strategy to remove the expiry-time restriction, is to give the intermediary the ability to make an on-chain transaction to create a new direct channel, allowing them to recover their locked-up capital.
 However this is more complicated and is still in the "spec design" phase.

 **Can new app instances be installed without the intermediary's involvement?**